 - Scholarships and Financial Aid

 - All applicants who complete the online application will be considered for a scholarship.

 - Scholarship funds are limited but can be awarded up to the full amount of tuition and fees.

 - Scholarship awards, if received, will be announced within two weeks of the admission decision release.

 - Visa Processing

-If you are offered admission to the MMS: DKU program, you must submit your tuition deposit to begin the US student visa application process.
+If you are offered admission to the MMS: Duke Kunshan University program, you must submit your tuition deposit to begin the US student visa application process.
 All admitted students will be notified once the visa web form is available.
 You must complete the form and submit all required documentation by the visa deadline that corresponds to your application round: